 - Harry’s Dolci: Lunch here!
-Giudecca – the island across the way
+Giudecca – the small island across from Venice

-After your long, long, lunch.
-Walk back toward the Cipriani Hotel (google it) and you will the church of the Rendetore.
+After your very long lunch.
+Walk back toward the Cipriani Hotel and you will the Church of the Rendetore.
 Pop your head in and see one of the two Palladian churches in Venice (the other being San Giorgio Maggiore).
 Delight in its simplicity after you have eaten a most fabulous drunken meal!
 (You know the Bellini was invented in its sister restaurant.)

-- Others: Corte Sconta, Osteria Da Rioba, Alla Madonna, Carampane
+- Other delicious restaurants: Corte Sconta, Osteria Da Rioba, Alla Madonna, Alla Carampane